Vhivi/Powerof10-NASA/CONTRIBUTING.md

 We will review your contribution as soon as possible and provide feedback if necessary.

-Thanks again for your contribution!
+:tada: Thanks again for your contribution! :tada:

 ## Guidelines for Modifying Existing Files